silpapoudell/Bootcamp-UTA-VIRT-DATA-PT-04-2021-U-B-MW/03-pypoll/README.md

 ## Election-Audit Summary:

 We can use the pypoll_challenge.py with some modification for other elections also.
-This program is written to analyse the election_results.csv file and read the data to determine the result and print it.
+This program is written to analyse the election_results.csv file and read the data to calculate the election report with exporting the written analysis.